-Mill District will be a mixed use neighborhood with public plazas and 1.01 acres of open space.
-Pedestrian pathways will connect the open space and natural play area, public plazas, commercial premises, and gardens.
+Mill District will be a mixed use neighborhood with public courtyards and just over an acre of publicly accessible park.
+Pedestrian pathways will connect the open space and natural play area, public courtyards, commercial premises, and gardens.

 Visitors and Healdsburg locals will be welcomed by shade trees and edible landscaping connected by walking trails.
 Song birds, butterflies, and pollinators will find habitat in the herb gardens, flowering shrubs, and leafy canopies.
 Stormwater runoff is managed to provide irrigation, buildings are efficient with energy, and there will be recycling facilities and composting on site.

 This garden neighborhood is transit-friendly, pedestrian-friendly—and particularly cycle-friendly.
 Mill District's proximity to the SMART rail station will make it easy to live here without owning a car, with car share and bike racks to minimize the number of private vehicles.
 Shaded street parking is also available in compliance with the Land Use Code, to minimize impacts on downtown traffic.
 Mill District will pay tribute to Healdsburg's well established cycling culture, with bike storage and bike valets.

 Scott Lee, SB Architects

 The interplay of nature and culture makes Healdsburg loved by residents and visitors alike, and Mill District's Giving Program supports the initiatives that give the town its unique character.
 Our donations focus on four areas that foster this rare quality of life: